Tucker Barnhart Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 23rd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Rays pitching staff ranks 18th in MLB.

-- The Rays have a 3.80 team ERA that ranks eighth among all league pitching staffs.
+- The Rays have the fifth-ranked team ERA among all league pitching staffs (3.71).

-- Rays pitchers combine to surrender 59 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Rays pitchers combine to allow 60 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the right-hander went four innings, surrendering four earned runs while giving up nine hits.
+- The righty's last appearance was on Thursday against the Toronto Blue Jays, when he went seven innings, surrendering one earned run while giving up six hits.

-- The 22-year-old has a 4.44 ERA and 12.6 strikeouts per nine innings across five games this season, while giving up a batting average of .253 to opposing hitters.
+- The 29-year-old has amassed an ERA of 3.17, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.